Make a Scene

 Make a Scene is the fourth studio album by English singer and songwriter Sophie Ellis-Bextor, released in Russia on 18 April 2011 by Universal Music Group and in the United Kingdom on 13 June 2011 by Ellis-Bextor's own record label, EBGB's.
-It is her first studio album since Trip the Light Fantastic (2007).
+Her first release since 2007's Trip the Light Fantastic, the album was originally intended to titled Straight to the Heart, but later switched to its eventual name.

+Preceded by two collaboration singles – "Heartbreak (Make Me a Dancer)" in 2009 and "Can't Fight This Feeling" in 2010, its official lead single, "Bittersweet", was released in May 2010 and reached the top ten in both Belgium and Estonia, whilst it reached the top thirty of the singles charts in both the United Kingdom and Scotland.
+A collaboration with Dutch DJ and musician Armin van Buuren, "Not Giving Up on Love", was released in August 2010 to moderate commercial success, particularly on dance charts, peaking at number three on the Billboard Dance/Mix Show Airplay charts in the United States.

 Background

 Make a Scene originated from recording sessions for a planned Greatest Hits compilation, which was proposed for release in Autumn 2008.
 However, the success of recording sessions led Ellis-Bextor and her record label at the time, Fascination Records, to change their plans and record a full studio album instead.
 The album's lead single, "Heartbreak (Make Me a Dancer)", a collaboration with the Freemasons, was released in June 2009, before a second single, "Can't Fight This Feeling", a collaboration with Junior Caldera, was released in February 2010.
 The album's third single, "Bittersweet", was released in May 2010, and was the first single from the album to feature only Ellis-Bextor.
 The album's fourth single, "Not Giving Up on Love", a collaboration with Armin van Buuren, was released in August 2010 and was also included on Buuren's album, Mirage.
 Following the release of these four singles, Ellis-Bextor parted ways with Fascination, leaving the future of the album hanging in the balance.
 However, Ellis-Bextor soon announced plans to release the album on her own label, EBGBs, which she had set up in 2002 with her father, Robin Bextor.

 The album's title, Make a Scene, was announced in January 2011, despite rumours the album would be named Cut Straight to the Heart, after the final track on the album.
 This was rather unexpected as Ellis-Bextor had previously criticised title tracks.
 Later on, "Off & On" had received airplay on NRJ and Europe Plus exclusively in Russia.
 On 5 June, "Starlight" was released as the album's sixth single overall, exclusively in the United Kingdom, before the album was released a week later on 12 June.
 In 2012 "Revolution" was released as the album's seventh and final single overall but, unlike the majority of the singles, it was an international release.